cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 #### `"augmentData"`

-This boolean flag controls whether footprint and height would be added to the existing data.
+This boolean flag controls whether footprint and height will be calculated and added to the existing data, if not already present.
 It is assumed to be `true` if omitted.

 #### `"discoverThematicSurface"`